farbod69/ResGet/README.md

 Small Laravel 4 artisan command that downloads famous JavaScripts and StyleSheets to your project

-*Resget now can minify your scripts and stylesheets for you.
+*Resget now can minify your scripts for you.

 Installation
 ============